open-contracting/standard/docs/guidance/map/unsuccessful_processes.md

 Paraguay could also have used the identifier for the second tender as the `ocid` for the second contracting process.

-The `relatedProcesses` block links to the unsuccessful contracting process with the relationship set to ‘unsuccessfulProcess’, and to the initial planning process with the relationship set to ‘planning’.
+The `relatedProcesses` block links to the unsuccessful contracting process with the relationship set to 'unsuccessfulProcess', and to the initial planning process with the relationship set to 'planning'.

 ```{jsoninclude} ../../examples/unsuccessful_tender/related_process.json
 :jsonpointer: